rdeavila/rdeavila/README.md

 * zenvia open talk: [want to deliver faster? use boring solutions](https://l.rda.run/use-boring-solutions-slides)

-## my projects
+## My projects

-these are some of my personal projects
+These are some of my personal projects

 * [komparo](https://komparo.rda.run): fast and standalone CLI tool written in Go to compare PostgreSQL database schemas.
 * [ns116](https://ns116.rda.run): free your team from the aws console and take absolute control of your dns with security, speed, and transparency